-Welcome to online classes for Adults at Mount Olivet!
-You are invited and welcome to join any of these classes at any time by emailing the listed contact for a link to the Zoom meeting.
+Welcome to classes for Adults at Mount Olivet!
+You are invited and welcome to join any of these classes at any time by emailing the listed contact.
 Have questions?
-Email Pastor Teer Hardy at firstname.lastname@example.org
+Email Pastor Teer Hardy at email@example.com

 Contact: Steve Neff | firstname.lastname@example.org

 Spirited Parents is a warm, enthusiastic group that seeks to support each other during the parenting and spiritual journey.
-The class looks for inspiration and guidance from scripture and a variety of media, such as videos, podcasts, books, and each other.
-While we benefit from the weekly fellowship, the standalone format enables attendees to drop in as their schedules allow.
-Parents with children of all ages are welcome.
-We meet on the green, weather permitting, or by Zoom otherwise.
+We benefit from the weekly fellowship, but the standalone format enables attendees to drop in as their schedules allow.
+While parents with children of all ages are welcome, most of our children are tweens, teens, and young adults.
+We meet on the Green as long as it's not too wet and is above 30 degrees, otherwise we will be in L-3.

 Contact: Sherri Hunter | email@example.com